-What happens during the ADOS & Social Communication Assessment?
+What happens during the ADOS Assessment?

+The person doing the assessment is often a speech and language therapist, it may be someone you have already seen.
+The assessor should explain what will happen to you before they start.
 The assessment is a play based observation of a child’s social communication skills.
 It explores the child’s use of language and communication, two way social interaction, imagination, behaviours and interests.

 It was a while ago now but I remember being nervous and finding it all a bit stressful (probably didn’t help that I was full of new baby hormones at the time).
 I think it is natural to be scared and uncomfortable about any assessment related to your child.
 Having said that the assessment we had was not particularly formal.
 The lady who did our assessment was clearly used to dealing with stressed out parents.

 The assessment took place in a room at the speech and language unit.
-The room was set up with a small table with chairs for the adults and a few toys dotted around.
+The room was set up with chairs for the adults and a few toys dotted around.
 Over the next hour and a half we chatted with the assessor as she asked questions about our son.
-She asked questions about his eating habits, sleep pattern and interaction with others.
+She asked questions about his eating habits, sleep and interaction with others.
 She also asked about our concerns, what our son enjoyed / didn’t enjoy – all questions that we could easily answer.
 At the same time she was watching our son, how he interacted with the toys and us.
 There was also a snack section where she was looking at how he indicated choice.

-Throughout the session the lady would make attempts to engage with our son.
+Throughout the session the assessor would make attempts to engage with our son.
 She was speaking to him, attempting to join in his play and attempting early social games like peekaboo.
 Age appropriate toys were brought out like shape sorters, cars and dolls.
 Exciting things like bubbles and light up toys were used to gain my son’s attention and see how he asked for more (or walked off).
 A doll was used to do more imaginative play like giving her a wash and brushing her hair.